Lwyrup/Lwyrup.github.io/_posts/2017-04-02-basics-of-aspdotnet-mvc.md

 ### What is ASP .NET?

-Well, ASP stands for (Active Server Pages)[https://en.wikipedia.org/wiki/Active_Server_Pages], which is a early server-side script engine developed by Microsoft for dynamically generated web pages. .NET then is a server-side web app framework and is written with CIL's[^1] and coverted by the CLR[^2].
+Well, ASP stands for [Active Server Pages](https://en.wikipedia.org/wiki/Active_Server_Pages), which is a early server-side script engine developed by Microsoft for dynamically generated web pages. .NET then is a server-side web app framework and is written with CIL's[^1] and coverted by the CLR[^2].
 Okay, so that was a bit technical, but basically with the .NET framework you can write code using a language that falls under the Common Intermediate Language umbrella.
 This typically is C#[^3] or VB[^4].

 Okay the confusing part is over now.
 To understand the idea of how ASP .NET works were going to describe it more abstractly.